smartadserver/Unity-MobileSDK-Adapter/Documentation/implementation.md

 _In this sample, the code to interact with_ Java _classes can be found at ```Assets/Plugins/SmartAdServer/API/UI/Native/AndroidNativeAdView.cs```_

+**Note on Unity 5.6:** ads are not visible without doing some modifications on the Unity Player window, activity and on the ```SurfaceView``` used for the rendering.

+This is done by using the ```com.smartadserver.android.library.unity.UnityPlayerActivity``` instead of the default ```UnityPlayerActivity``` by using a custom AndroidManifest.xml.
+This custom class is provided as a binary in _AndroidUnityLibrary.jar_.

 ## Integration of the iOS SDK

 ### SDK integration